How To Grow Scotch Bonnet Peppers – Seed to Harvest

 LED grow lights above pepper plants.

 For scotch bonnets, place the seedlings under LED grow lights at about 15-24″ above the leaves (depending on the light’s power).
-We kept our 150W light at half power about 15″ above our young peppers, increasing intensity by about 5% every week or so.
+I keep my 150W light at half power about 15″ above the young peppers, increasing intensity by about 5% every week or so.

 Read more about our recommended grow lights here.